Caregiving load increases. Caregivers cannot be present all the time and do all the work. They need support services.

 There are no reliable, well-implemented regulations and safety guidelines for such care centers in India.
 Centers are not accountable.
 It is critical that you are cautious when selecting a dementia center.
 Also, you have to remain alert about the care and treatment being provided.

 Often, caregivers begin looking for long-term stay facilities only when they are desperate and burnt out.
 But there are very few good facilities, and these may not have vacancies.
 You must plan in advance and remember there will be wait times that could be a few weeks or even months.
 Do not leave the evaluation for the last minute or you may be forced to make hasty decisions that you don’t like.
-Stay in an assisted living place may extend for years.
+The person may be staying in the assisted living place for years.
 You need to budget for it and have a correct idea of the cost.
 This includes deposits, refunds, fixed and variable expenses, and extras that are charged for medicines, diapers, one-on-one” attendants, etc.

 You may have to place someone in a care center even if it is not as good as you would like it to be.
 If so, negotiate with the management to get the best possible care given the constraints.
 This may include having “one-on-one” attendants, insisting you can have Skype calls with the person, and making other arrangements suitable for the person.
 Remain alert about getting regular updates.
 When families remain actively involved in the care, ask questions, and show concern, they get better care.